pj90/test2/README.md

 All files are publicly open to practive there Git and GitHub exercises.

 Append your words for any alphabet just in that row in the 'file1.txt'.

 Append your numbers in words in 'file2.txt'.

-Push your scripts for Git commands.
+Push your scripts for Git commands into 'scripts' branch.

 # Push your changes one at a time to practice more and more.

 Clone address : https://github.com/dru18/test2.git

 # Good Luck